-Apply for a Building Permit
+Apply for a Residential Building Permit

-- mechanical and electrical drawings where required
+- Mechanical and electrical drawings, where required

 - Architect’s or Engineer’s Seal: If your project requires a foundation plan, you must have it stamped by an engineer or architect (excluding accessory building plans), licensed in the province of Saskatchewan.
-Most commercial projects $75,000 or over require an architects or engineer’s stamp for the construction drawings.

 - Any other information, zoning permissions, permits or plans required under law.

-For information on water meter installation and regulation, contact 306-777-7000.
+For information on water meter installation and regulation, call 306-777-7000.

 Development Services, 9th Floor, City Hall, 2476 Victoria Avenue, Regina, SK Phone: 306-777-7000